 By: Tobi Bosede

-My Strata NYC 2017 talk is based on research done under the limited funding conditions of academia.
-This meant that I did not have an infrastructure team, therefore I had to set up my Spark environment myself.
-In the process, I learned a lot of lessons.
-I want to help you avoid making the mistakes I did so you can start making immediate impact with Spark.
+My Strata NYC 2017 talk, about big data analysis of futures trades, is based on research done under the limited funding conditions of academia.
+This meant that I did not have an infrastructure team, therefore I had to set up a Spark environment myself.
+I was analyzing futures order books from the Chicago Mercantile Exchange (CME) spanning May 2, 2016 to November 18, 2016.
+The CME data included extended hours trading with the follwowing fields: instrument name, maturity, date, time stamp, price, and quantity.
+Futures were comprised of 21 financial instruments spanning six markets - foreign exchange, metal, energy, index, bond, and agriculture Trades were recorded roughly every half second.
+In the process of doing this research, I learned a lot of lessons.
+I want to help you avoid making the mistakes I did so you can start making an immediate impact in your organization with Spark.
 Here are the six lessons I learned:

 1. You don’t need a database or data warehouse.
-It is common for Spark setups to use Hadoop’s file system and Hive for querying, but you can use text files and other accepted file formats directly in local directories if in the short term you don’t want to go through the hassle of setting up a database or warehouse.
+It is common for Spark setups to use Apache Hadoop’s distributed file system (HDFS) and Hive for querying, but you can use text files and other accepted file formats in local directories if you don’t want to go through the hassle of setting up a database or warehouse.
+When I worked at Sprint they had an on premise cluster setup and stored data in HDFS which provided great exposure for me to learn new technologies.
+However, in my research I had already been reading CSVs directly into Spark using the spark-csv package which has since then been merged into the main spark project because of the fundamental capability the package provides.

 2. You don’t need a cluster of machines.
 You can hit the ground running using your local machine or a single server.
 This is also helpful in that you do not have to consider what cluster manager to install - YARN or Mesos.
 You can simply use the standalone cluster manager that comes with Spark.
-Just make sure that if you use one machine it should have multiple cores and enough memory to cache your data.
+Just make sure that, if you use one machine, it has multiple cores and enough memory to cache your data.
+In general, any time you build a distributed system you should first start with one machine.
+One of my mentors once told me that software engineering is like math.
+To build something, it is often useful to start at n=0 as in an inductive proof and then generalize from there.
+That is one analogy that I can relate to!